-Have you ever been frustrated to tears by your voice?
+Have you ever been frustrated by your voice?
 Do you cringe when you hear your voice -- like when you hear a recording of yourself?
 Do people make fun of your voice?

-I love to share what I've learned, and have inspired over 500 students to improve their voices!
-I have helped absolute beginners to untrained pro singers, speakers and actors, from students age 8 to 80 since 1997.
-I started singing professionally in 1993, and have explored all kinds of voice solutions since 1989.
+Karen loves to share what she's learned, and has inspired over 1000 students to improve their voices ~ up to 36 students per week in Minnesota.
+Karen has helped absolute beginners to advanced singers, speakers and actors, from students age 8 to 88, since 1997.
+She started singing professionally in 1993, and has explored all kinds of voice solutions since 1989.

-Born in Seoul, Korea, I grew up with my hard-working, health-conscious immigrant family in California, Texas, and Minnesota, got my Jazz Studies degree in Vocal Performance at Cornell College in Iowa, and also lived in Nashville, Tennessee.
-I now enjoy living back in Seoul, South Korea, and I've been fortunate to travel and perform in the US, South Korea, Europe, Southeast Asia, Central America, and Brazil.
+Born in Seoul, Korea, Karen grew up with her hard-working immigrant family (Mom was a registered nurse and Dad was an acupuncturist) in California, Texas, and Minnesota.
+She then got her Jazz Studies degree in Vocal Performance at Cornell College in Iowa, and also lived in Nashville, Tennessee.
+She enjoyed being an expat in Seoul, South Korea for 10 years, and now lives in Chicago, IL.
+Karen has been fortunate to perform in the US, South Korea, Europe, Southeast Asia, Central America, and Brazil.

-In Minnesota, I became widely known for my 5 years at West Bank School of Music as the head voice instructor, and for also becoming a board member, then board chair, then Executive Director at the age of 33.
-At that time, there were 30 faculty members and over 500 music students.
-I was honored to serve as the Executive Director for 2 years and to help save the beloved, legendary community music school from closing.
+In Minnesota, Karen became known for her 5 years at the historic West Bank School of Music as the head voice instructor, and for also becoming a board member, then board chair, then Executive Director. in 2004.
+At that time, there were 30 faculty members and over 500 music students a year.
+She was honored to serve as the Executive Director for 2 years and to help save the beloved, legendary community music school from closing.